gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 Ignore the 'secure listener' warning.

 *It is theoretically possible to configure the ELB to handle SSL on behalf of the cluster nodes, but this has not been tested.
-Instead, to secure your connections, you should enable HP Vertica native support for secure connections over SSL - see [Implementing SSL](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Security/SSL/ImplementingSSL.htm%3FTocPath%3DAdministrator's%2520Guide%7CImplementing%2520Security%7CImplementing%2520SSL%7C_____0).
+Instead, to secure your connections, you can (any time) enable HP Vertica native support for secure connections over SSL - see [Implementing SSL](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Security/SSL/ImplementingSSL.htm%3FTocPath%3DAdministrator's%2520Guide%7CImplementing%2520Security%7CImplementing%2520SSL%7C_____0).
 HP Vertica SSL mode is transparent to the Elastic Load Balancer and does not impact any of the setup requirements.*

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step3.png" alt="ELB-Setup-Step3" width="500">